sobri909/LocoKit/README.md

 ## Record High Level Visits and Paths

 - Optionally produce high level `Path` and `Visit` timeline items, to represent the recording session at human level.
-Similar to CoreLocation's `CLVisit`, but with much higher accuracy, much more detail, and with the addition of Paths (ie the trips between Visits).
+Similar to Core Location's `CLVisit`, but with much higher accuracy, much more detail, and with the addition of Paths (ie the trips between Visits).
 - Optionally persist your recorded samples and timeline items to a local SQL based store, for retention between sessions.